 - 1. Check the course descriptions so that you are aware of course content for those courses you want or need. - 2.
 If you have additional questions concerning course content, please contact a teacher in the appropriate subject area. - 3.
 Check to see if there are any prerequisites that need to be met.
 If there are and you don't meet them, you will not be permitted to enroll in the course. - 4.
 You must be enrolled in a minimum of FIVE classes per semester, and six are recommended.
-Graduation requires 21 credits. - 5.
-Be sure your parents sign the Course Request Sheet.
+Graduation requires 21 credits.

-Parents are reminded that changes in student course requests are not allowed after May 1, 2022.
-Be sure to take every effort to discuss with your son or daughter the selection of courses so that lastminute changes are not necessary.
-If parents have any questions about course selection or course content, call the Counseling Department, 419-447-6331, before May 1, 2022.
+Parents are reminded that changes in student course requests are not allowed after May 1, 2023.
+Be sure to take every effort to discuss with your student the selection of courses so that last-minute changes are not necessary.
+If parents have any questions about course selection or course content, call the Counseling Department, 419-447-6331, before May 1, 2023.